-162. If the SNMP trap receiver is set for a different port, adjust this setting to match.
+162. If the SNMP trap server is set for a different port, adjust this setting to match.

 - SNMP trap string

-Loadable modules allow the SNMP daemon to understand and respond to queries for more system information.
-Each loaded module will consume additional resources.
+Loadable modules allow the SNMP daemon to understand and respond to queries for additional system information.
+Each loaded module consumes additional resources.
 As such, ensure that only required modules are loaded.

 This module provides information specified in the standard MIB II tree, which covers networking information and interfaces.
-Having this module loaded will, among other things, provides network interface information including status, hardware and IP addresses, the amount of data transmitted and received, and much more.
+Having this module loaded will provide network interface information including status, hardware and IP addresses, the amount of data transmitted and received, and much more.

 - Host Resources